COVID-19 Program Updates & Protocols

-The Science School team has been hard at work to put together clear, detailed, and relevant information to guide your decision to join us for programs.
+Updated December 3rd, 2020 - The KSS team has been hard at work to put together clear, detailed, and relevant information to guide your decision to join us for programs.
 Recognizing that things may need to change again in the evolving COVID-19 environment, we believe these options present safe alternatives to our traditional programs.

 We will respond promptly.

-Due to government restrictions and our confidence to safely host overnight programs, Keystone Science School is suspending all overnight programs through the end of the calendar year which includes our residential and camping programs with schools, Girls in STEM, and Harvest Camp Programs.
+Due to government restrictions and our confidence to safely host overnight programs, Keystone Science School is suspending all overnight programs through the end of February 2021 which includes our residential and camping programs with schools.

 After School CATCH

-Summit School District’s Return to Learn plan includes in-person instruction for all students K-5.
-KSS is working on a strategy to provide the After School CATCH program.
-Due to several factors related to COVID-19 protocols, KSS is unable to offer the After School CATCH program starting on the first day of school.
-We continue to partner with the Summit School District in an effort to provide this program as soon as possible.
+Due to several factors related to COVID-19 protocols, KSS is unable to offer the After School CATCH program at this time.
+In partnership with the Summit School District, we will continue to evaluate the potential for programming, and will communicate any updates.
 We will communicate any updates via email.
 To stay up to date on all programs please sign up for our email list.

 Health, Safety, and Staffing